 Children up to 12 years of age (and including) have free admission to the festival and there’s a Children’s park available at the festival where you can have your child babysat by a professional service provider.
 The park has several attractions available, programmes for children, and a changing table as well as a family camping area.

+Over to you now.
 Do you plan to take in a music festival this summer with the kids?
+Which family friendly festivals have you gone to?
 Share your thoughts with us in the comments below.